-Create and distribute handouts (Download the PDF).
+Create and distribute handouts (PDF).

 Create handouts that include information services and needs.
 These can include the library’s hours and services, a list of things the library needs, or any other pertinent library information.
 Post these documents on your library’s bulletin board.
 ALA provides a wealth of materials to help you get started through @ your library,® the Campaign for America’s Libraries.

-Get press (Download the PDF).
+Get press (PDF)

 Speak publicly about the specific value in your library.
 Are you good at public speaking?
 Call your local radio talk show or TV news.
 Like to write?
 Write an op-ed piece for your local paper, or ask students/faculty to write editorials for the campus paper.
 Be sure you’ve developed key messages and anticipated tough questions with solid responses ahead of time.
 T

-Build your network (Download the PDF).
+Build your network (PDF)

 You’re powerful agent for change on your own, but involving more people makes your message even stronger.
 Developing a network of library advocates in your community is a great way to add voices to the chorus of support.
 Keep track of their contact information and availability.
 Start a phone tree or email list so when an issue arises, you can get the word out.